Your Guide to Evergreen Content: Building a Successful Evergreen Content Strategy

 Identifying Evergreen Content Opportunities

-When looking for opportunities to write evergreen content, research is essential.
-Keyword research can help you identify opportunities where your content could stand out in the SERP.
+When looking for opportunities to write evergreen content, research is essential. can help you identify opportunities where your content could stand out in the SERP.
 Take a minute to think about which evergreen topics you or your business could speak to.
-Then plug a few of them into an SEO technology like Conductor’s SEO Platform to find keywords you could target.
-What should you look for in a keyword?
+Then plug a few of them into an SEO technology like to you could target. ?
 Start by looking for keywords that have a high monthly search volume.
 Evergreen pieces of content are usually informative and exhaustive, and should target a keyword with lots of demand around it.
 You’ll get the best ROI on your efforts if you target high-volume, head keyword opportunities with your evergreen content.